SURFnet/eduxchange-eu-tech-docs/association-states.md

 ## Explanation of rules governing the association remoteState (Host Institution)

 - pending (proces is waiting on the status of the students home institution)
-- associated (the student is enrolled in the learning activity)
+- associated (the student is approved in the learning activity)
 - canceled (by student)
 - denied (student is not allowed)
 - queued (student is put on a waiting list)